 The afternoon outing is much more serious, it is the official outing of the Fecos with their beautiful Pierrot costumes.
 Amongst the most attractive are the Arcadiens, the Monte-Cristo or the women’s band, the Fennos.
 The circuit is the same, from one bar to the next, but the pace is slow, almost languorous.
 Two or three experienced Fecos serve as band leaders.
 Using their carabene to give the pace to the dancers and musicians, they gracefully wave raised arms at the audience.
 Here and there, they draw arabesques with the carabenes, using them to tease a spectator, dancing to one joyful tune then to a sad one.
 The following dancers wave their wands in the same manner but they hold bag of confettis, throwing these tiny scraps of white paper on the crowd like the millers’ flour of ancient times.

 The evening outing is the most dramatic.
-Winter days being short, it is dark in the city.
-The parade is the very same as in the day, from one bar to the next, but it is lit by the entorches, huge torches made of natural resin.
+With winter days being short, it is dark in the city.
+The evening parade is similar to the day parade, but is illuminated by entorches, or huge torches made of natural resin.
 The acrid smell and the flickering light make for a whimsical atmosphere of weird silhouettes, waving their silky sleeves in strange shadows, the eyes becoming dark and unseen under the white masks.

 It all turns into an eerie pagan show, drowned under the showers of bright white confetti falling like snowflakes on the ground.
 In the background, the music stays the same, almost monotonous in its brassy rhythm.
-All around the plaza, the bars are bright and warm, offering welcoming stops for the weary Fecos, watering down their thirst in the omnipresent bubbly wine.
-As the day ends, the pace of the tunes slows down, the gestures and dances too.
+All around the plaza, the bars are bright and warm, offering welcoming stops for the weary Fecos, or watering down their thirst in the omnipresent bubbly wine.
+As the day ends, the pace of the tunes slows down, along with the gestures and dances too.
 It is well after midnight and everybody is tired.
 They all know time has come to put the costumes away until next year.
-The following week, another band will take its turn.

 Limoux Carnival & Heritage of Pagan Rites